loveencounterflow/coffeenode-mojikura/README.md

 for queries.

 Now for the object.
-The way i wrote it above, it is '丨丨丶丿一丶丿一丨丿丶'; however, for ease of search, i prefer to encode that as '2243143111234'; this is the 'value' of the object.
+The way i wrote it above, it is '丨丨丶丿一丶丿一丨丿丶'; however, for ease of search, i prefer to encode that as '2243143111234'<sup>3</sup>; this is the 'value' of the object.
 In order to allow for precise searches, we want to make sure this string won't get wrongly identified as something else—a strokeorder written down using some other scheme, or a telephone number or anything else.
 One way to disambiguate pieces of data is to associate them with a 'key', in this case, naturally enough, i suggest to use 'shape/strokeorder/zhaziwubifa'.

+> <sup>3</sup>) This encoding is called 札字五筆法 zházìwǔbǐfǎ, and is one possible way to sort out
+> stroke categories.
+As a mnemonic, it is based on the way the character 札 is written: 一丨丿丶乚.
+> Following this model stroke order, we identify horizontals 一 with '1',
+> verticals 丨 with '2', left slanting strokes 丿 with '3', right slanting strokes and dots 丶 with '4', and
+> all bending strokes such as 乚 with '5'.

 Lastly, the subject is obviously '業'.
 In the terminology adopted here, it is classified as a 'glyph', which should be good enough to use as the subject key.

-Now that we have our phrase, let's spell it out.
-The parts are as follows:
+Now we have the parts of our phrase:

     subject key:      glyph
     subject type:     業